PACES is the practical examination part at the end of the MRCP exam course, allowing UK doctors to work as a medical registrar.

 Core topics:

-Explanation of diagnosis
+Explanation of diagnosis or procedure

 Breaking bad news